4 Pregnancy Mistakes I Regret Making

 Unfortunately though, several weeks after my home treatment, I was still having some itching.

-Get FREE access to my list of pregnancy comfort essentials here!
+Get FREE access to my list of pregnancy comfort essentials by evening your email at the bottom of the page!

 I brought it up to my midwife who did another swab.
 She told me the results from the swab wouldn’t come back for a day or two but to go ahead and start the over-the-counter cream Monistat because it looked like a yeast infection to her.